omidfarhang/omid.dev/content/posts/2010-05-11-whoops-twitter-got-hacked-again.en.md

 (1) While this attack was relatively harmless, the attacker could have directed everyone to a page full of drive-by downloads and exploits, and

-(2) Social networks are inherently viral&#8230; they spread stuff all by themselves.
-Just last week, we discovered some Facebook apps that were spreading via Friend lists to install adware (this has now diminished&#8230; shout-outs to FB for disabling the apps as soon as we pointed them out), and
+(2) Social networks are inherently viral… they spread stuff all by themselves.
+Just last week, we discovered some Facebook apps that were spreading via Friend lists to install adware (this has now diminished… shout-outs to FB for disabling the apps as soon as we pointed them out), and

 (3) The Web is the current attack surface of choice.
 Install and use a <a href="http://sites.google.com/site/boelectronic/computer/security/site-advisor" target="_blank">Site Advisor</a>.